-The quality of the internal control system is assessed by the Group's Internal Audit function.
-This function conducts independent, objective assurance activities, analyzing the structure and efficiency of the internal control system as a whole.
-In addition, it also examines the potential for additional value and improvement of the organization's operations.
-Fully compliant with all international auditing principles and standards, Internal Audit contributes to the evaluation and improvement of the effectiveness of the risk management, control, and governance processes.
+The Board of Directors appointed Protiviti Member Firm Bahrain W.L.L. as the Group's Internal Auditor in June 2024.
+The internal auditors have assessed the quality of the internal control system and prepared a comprehensive internal audit plan, which was subsequently approved by the Audit, Compliance and Risk Committee (ACRC).
+Protiviti Auditors are fully compliant with all international auditing principles and standards, and contribute to the evaluation and improvement of the effectiveness of the risk management, control, and governance processes.
 Therefore, internal audit activities are geared towards helping the Group to mitigate risks, and further assist in strengthening its governance processes and structures.